Edgar Fernhout: Life

-The youth of Eddy Fernhout was far from harmonious.
-His parents had a bad marriage, and by constant financial problems, the family could not afford a permanent residence.
-Ironically, only after the marriage of his parents was finally stranded in 1917, there was some improvement for the family with three children.
-Edgar was dedicated to painting around this time, at the age of sixth, under his mother's guidance.
+Fernhout's youth was far from harmonious.
+His parents had a bad marriage, and constant financial problems meant that the family could not afford a permanent residence.
+After his parents' marriage finally stranded, in 1917, the financial situation improved somewhat.
+Around this time, at the age of six, Edgar dedicated himself to painting under his mother's guidance.

-The grandfather, Jan Toorop took care of his granddaughter while supporting financially his daughter Charley Toorop and her two sons – Edgar and his one-year-younger brother John.
-For them, he built the studio house 'De Vlerken' in the North Holland town Bergen, where they could retire in 1922.
+His grandfather, Jan Toorop, took care of his granddaughter while financially supporting his daughter Charley Toorop and her two sons – Edgar and his brother John, who was a year younger.
+For them, he had the studio house 'De Vlerken' built in the North Holland town of Bergen, where they could retire in 1922.

-In 1937 the Hague Gallery Nieuwenhuizen Segaar organized a special exhibition about the three generations Toorop family.
-But his son, Rik Fernhout is also a painter, making the family painting-tradition flow for four generations.
-He taught alternative art education 'Ateliers' 63' in Haarlem, and among his students were Jan Dibbets, Wessel Couzijn, Carel Visser, Constant and Armando.
+In 1937, the Hague Gallery Nieuwenhuizen Segaar organized a special exhibition around the three generations of artists of the Toorop family.
+Edgar's son, Rik Fernhout, is also a painter, continuing the family tradition into the fourth generation.

+Edgar taught alternative art education at 'Ateliers' 63' in Haarlem; among his students were Jan Dibbets, Wessel Couzijn, Carel Visser, Constant and Armando.

 Work

 Edgar Fernhout painted in his early period especially still life and portraits.
 His style was initially under the influence of his mother and he began to work more precisely in small sizes.

 In his first work – mainly still life and self-portraits – one clearly recognizes Charley's influence.
 Charley's restless and irregular lifestyle did not benefit her son's secondary school education.
-In 1928 Fernhout interrupted his studies, and spent the last year of high school in Paris with his mother.
+In 1928, Fernhout interrupted his studies, and spent the last year of high school in Paris with his mother.
 Through her relationship with the historian and anarchist Arthur Lehning Charley met representatives of the international avant-garde, such as Jean Arp, Alexander Calder and Max Ernst; and with Piet Mondriaan she renewed her relationship.
 Him as person and his work, impressed Fernhout and Mondriaan's influence on his later paintings are hard to miss.

-In the summer of 1932 Fernhout returned to Amsterdam, where he established himself as a painter.
+In summer 1932, Fernhout returned to Amsterdam, where he established himself as a painter.
 At the age of twenty, he had his first solo exhibition, which was successful.
 He met in September 1932 the seven-year-older Rachel Pellekaan, whom he started dating and eventually married in 1934.
 Fernhout's relationship with his jealous mother became extremely complicated.
 Nevertheless, Charley continued to support the couple until 1940, so Fernhout could work quite carefree.